 When it comes to medical treatment, people with YOPD have a significantly greater risk of developing the following:

-- Dyskinesias or involuntary movements (most commonly dystonia) as a side effect of carbidopa/levodopa (the drug prescribed most often to treat Parkinson’s)
+- Dyskinesias or involuntary movements (most commonly dystonia) as a side effect of A medication used together with levodopa to enhance its effects.
+When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./levodopa (the drug prescribed most often to treat Parkinson’s)

 - Motor fluctuations when taking levodopa